Emulation-accurate/Emulation-accurate/README.md

-👩‍💻 I'm currently working on...
+👩‍💻 We currently working on Web development , Android Development , Competetive Programming..

-🧠 I'm currently learning...
+🧠 We are currently learning on cross platform.

-👯‍♀️ I'm looking to collaborate on...
+👯‍ We looking to collaborate on different hackathon and coding competition

-🤔 I'm looking for help with...
+🤔 We looking for help with othersl

-💬 Ask me about...
+💬 Ask me about anything.

 📫 How to reach me...